Bhutan, a small landlocked country between China and India, with a population of just over 0.7 million, has over 20 languages.

-Languages in Bhutan are members of the Tibeto-Burman language family except for Lhotshamkha (Nepali) which belongs to the Indo-Aryan language family and Kurukh Language, to Dravidian family.
+Languages in Bhutan are members of the Tibeto-Burman language family except for Lhotshamkha (Nepali) which belongs to the Indo-Aryan language family and Kurukh Language, and the Dravidian family.

 Languages in Bhutan are categorized in into major, minor and endangered in accordance to the number of native speakers.